-- 1 In order to be admitted to the Postgraduate Diploma in Health Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Health Science or - (b) the Graduate Diploma in Health Science or - (c) relevant professional practice or experience in a related health field equivalent to a bachelor's degree. - 2 An applicant must provide evidence of current professional practice.
+- 1 In order to be admitted to the Postgraduate Diploma in Health Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Health Science or - (b) the Graduate Diploma in Health Science or - (c) relevant professional practice or experience in a related health field equivalent to a bachelor's degree. - 2 An applicant may be required to provide evidence of current professional practice.